Navid082/Arch_Hyprland/SetupEnviron.md

 create a new file in **~/.config/hypr/:**
 `nano autostart.conf` with the following content:
 `exec-once = waybar`

 In **~/.config/hypr/hyprland.conf**, under the segment "Autostart" write:
 `source = ~/.config/hypr/autostart.conf`
 This will autostart waybar whenever hyprland executes. i.e when logging in.

 ---

+- [ ] hyprpanel
+1. Download dependencies

 - [x] swaybg (wallpaper)
 In **~/.config/hypr/autostart.conf** add the following: